 Skip to main content

-💡 Please confirm first if the network card connected to the WPC device on the PC side is in the same domain?
+πŸ’‘ Please first confirm if the network card connecting the computer and the WPC device is in the same domain?

 • Example: 192.168.1.110 and 192.168.1.xxx belong to the same domain.

-💡 It is recommended to disable DHCP first and use Static IP as much as possible, and set the correct IP address and submask.
+πŸ’‘ It is recommended to turn off DHCP and use Static IP as much as possible, and set the correct IP address and subnet mask.

 • WPC Device: 192.168.1.110 Mask 255.255.255.0

-Correct domain setting is crucial for normal communication with WPC network devices.
+Correct domain settings are crucial for normal communication with WPC network devices.
 Please follow the steps below to change the domain settings:

 1. Open Windows Settings